kmarkus/microblx/docs/user/developing_blocks.rst

        "}";

 Additional meta-data can be defined as shown above.
-The following keys are supported so far:
+The following keys are commonly used so far:

-- ``doc:`` short descriptive documentation of the block
+- ``doc``: short descriptive documentation of the block
 - ``realtime``: is the block real-time safe, i.e. there are no memory allocation / deallocation and other non deterministic function calls in the ``step`` function.

 Declaring/implementing block hook functions
 -------------------------------------------